carleton-spacehogs/bioinformatics-carleton/pages/protocols/week7.md

 ```

 #### 5. Look at the groups file
 This command should generate a file that ends in '.groups.”
-Take a look at it with less. *(Hot top #2: you can use the command system() if you want to use Unix commands while you are using mothur.)* You will see that each sequence name is linked up with the group name that you provided.
+Take a look at it with less.

+***Hot tip #2!*** You can use the command system() if you want to use Unix commands while you are using mothur.

+You will see that each sequence name is linked up with the group name that you provided.
 That way mothur can combine all of the sequences together into one file, but you can still keep track of which one belongs to which sample.
 This file will be essential for allowing mothur to compare your samples later on.

 ```
 system(less [groups file name])